 Sec 3) Press the PFD knob while in Baro mode to toggle between Standard Pressure (29.92 in) and the currently selected barometric setting.
-Hazard Avoidand

-Minimum Descent Altitude/Decision Height 2.4.4Alerting
+244 Minimum Descent Altitude/Decision Height Alerting

-For altitude awareness, a Minimum Descent Altitude (MDA) alert can be displayed on the PFD.
-The values are set in the Active Flight Plan page or from the Charts page menu.
-When active, the minimum descent altitude setting is displayed in the minimums window at the bottom left of the Altitude Tape when you are within 2500 feet of the selected altitude.
+For altitude awareness, a MINIMUM Descent Automatica Height (DH) alert can be displayed on the PFD.
+The values are set in the Active are set in the Active are many When active, the minimum Flight Plan page or from the Charts page menu.
+When active, the minimum descent altitude setting is displayed in the minimums window at the bottom left of the Altitude Tape when you are within 2500 feet of the selected minimum altitude.